SupreetTarwarkar/Microsoft-Fabric-Learning-Journey/README.md

 ### Learn → Reinforce → Practice → Document → Build → Showcase

-1. **Learn** — Studied Microsoft Fabric topics through a structured, topic-wise video learning series.
+1. **Learn**    : Studied Microsoft Fabric topics through a structured, topic-wise video learning series.
-2. **Reinforce** — Reviewed important concepts and demonstrations more than once.
+2. **Reinforce**: Reviewed important concepts and demonstrations more than once.
-3. **Practice** — Created handwritten notes and practiced the concepts directly in Microsoft Fabric.
+3. **Practice** : Created handwritten notes and practiced the concepts directly in Microsoft Fabric.
-4. **Document** — Organized learning notes, practical work, screenshots and project documentation in GitHub.
+4. **Document** : Organized learning notes, practical work, screenshots and project documentation in GitHub.
-5. **Build** — Applied the learned concepts through guided project implementation.
+5. **Build**    : Applied the learned concepts through guided project implementation.
-6. **Showcase** — Organized the project, dashboards, screenshots and demonstration for portfolio presentation.
+6. **Showcase** : Organized the project, dashboards, screenshots and demonstration for portfolio presentation.

 ---

-# Guided Project — HR Attrition Analysis
+# Guided Project : HR Attrition Analysis

 As part of the learning journey, Microsoft Fabric concepts were applied through a **guided HR Attrition Analysis project** using Microsoft Fabric and Power BI.